DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 agent-state folders should be provided.

-Note that every sub-folder of the src/ folder needs to be included in the codebase summary, even if it does not the required documentation files and therefore isn't a full module.
+Note that every sub-folder of the src/ folder needs to be included in the codebase summary, even if it does not have the required documentation files and therefore isn't a full module.

 Modules will be declared with the following syntax: